proddata/crate/docs/sql/general/value-expressions.rst

 Operator invocation
 ===================

-An :ref:`operator <glossary-operator>` can be invoked as a value expression in two ways:
+An :ref:`operator <gloss-operator>` can be invoked as a value expression in two
+ways:

 - Binary: ``expression operator expression``